bilalntamboli/SImpleLoginRegForm/README.md

  then after that Create New Table Named "Login"

- and last enter column names "id" , "User" ,"Pass"
+ and last enter column names "id" , "username" ,"password" ,"created_at"

  Here You Ready to go 🥰🥰